dgoodlad/d.goodlad.net/content/articles/standardizing_js_behaviors.md

 constructive criticism, of course!
 I can also be contacted via e-mail at d[nospam]goodlad@gmail.com.

+## Footnotes

-[1]: I have modified the base StandardBehavior class from the original version to make it fit the general case a little better
+<p id="fn1">1: I have modified the base StandardBehavior class from the original version to make it fit the general case a little better</p>